Whitegoods Help article

 Quick Answer

-Concrete weights inside washing machines stabilise the drum during high-speed spin cycles, preventing the machine from walking, bouncing, or vibrating excessively.
-A concept to replace them with water-filled plastic containers would reduce shipping weight and carbon emissions – but faces significant engineering obstacles including space constraints, density differences, installation complexity, and the serious risk of internal water leakage.
+Concrete weights inside washing machines stabilise the outer drum during high-speed spin, stopping the machine walking, bouncing, or vibrating excessively.
+A proposal to replace them with water-filled plastic containers would cut shipping weight and carbon emissions – but faces significant engineering obstacles including the lower density of water, lack of internal space, dynamic sloshing, freezing, and the serious risk of water leaking inside a live appliance.

-Opening the top or front panel of a washing machine reveals something that surprises most people – large concrete blocks, typically weighing around 25kg in total, bolted directly to the outer drum.
-To understand why they are there, it helps to understand what happens during a spin cycle.
+Opening the top or front panel of a washing machine reveals something most people are not expecting – large concrete blocks, typically around 25kg in total, bolted directly to the outer drum.
+To understand why they are there, it helps to know what happens during a spin cycle.

 When a washing machine spins at 1,200 or 1,400 rpm, the drum and its contents become a rapidly rotating mass.
 Even a small imbalance – a single wet towel on one side – generates significant centrifugal force.
-Without stabilisation, the outer drum would move violently, banging against the machine’s casing and potentially walking across the floor.
+Without stabilisation, the outer drum would move violently, banging against the cabinet and potentially walking the machine across the floor.

 ⚖️ Counterbalancing centrifugal force

-The concrete weights add mass to the drum assembly, reducing the ratio of imbalance to total weight.
-A 3kg imbalance in a 25kg drum assembly is proportionally much smaller than the same imbalance in a 5kg assembly – meaning less movement and vibration.
+The concrete adds mass to the drum assembly, reducing the ratio of imbalance to total weight.
+A 3kg imbalance on a 25kg drum assembly is far less destabilising than the same imbalance on a 5kg assembly – less movement, less vibration.

 🔒 Keeping the machine grounded

-The combined weight of the drum assembly – drum, concrete blocks, bearings, and motor – makes the whole system harder to move.
-This prevents the machine from “walking” across the floor during spin.
+The combined weight of drum, concrete blocks, bearings, and motor makes the whole assembly harder to displace.
+This is what stops the machine “walking” across the floor when spinning at full speed.

 📍 Positioning of the weights

-Modern washing machines typically carry one weight on top of the drum and one either underneath or around the front.
-This distribution balances the assembly in multiple axes, not just left-to-right.
+Modern machines typically carry one weight on top of the drum and one either underneath or wrapped around the front.
+The distribution balances the assembly in multiple axes, not just left to right.

 🏗️ Why plastic drums need more weight

-Older machines had metal outer drums, aluminium backplates, and cast iron bearing assemblies – all heavy in their own right.
-Modern plastic outer drums are much lighter, requiring more concrete to compensate.
-The shift to plastic is largely why current machines carry so much ballast.
+Older machines used metal outer drums, aluminium back-plates, and cast-iron bearing housings – all heavy on their own.
+Modern plastic outer drums are much lighter, so concrete is bolted on to compensate.
+The shift to plastic is why current machines carry so much ballast.

 🚛